 The Namib-Naukluft National Park includes a considerable part of the Namib Desert and the isolated Naukluft mountain range on Namibia’s southwestern coast.
 Within the park, the dramatic sand dunes surrounding the Sossusvlei salt and clay pan are even more astounding at first light and against the last sunrays of the day.
 Dune 45, rising 560 ft (170 m) tall, is the most popular spot to catch the sunset in the Namib Desert.

 As cliché as it may sound, there are certain moments in life that leave you breathless.
 Among them are sunsets.
-And they are by no means an ending.
-As soon as the sun sets, the continent opens its curtains for its next great spectacle – the star-filled African sky.
+As soon as the sun goes down, the continent opens its curtains for its next great spectacle – the star-filled African sky.

 Ready to feast your eyes on Africa’s most stunning sunsets?
-Go to BookAllSafaris.com and choose one or more of the African safaris listed above and let these realms work their magic on you too!
+Go on a savannah safari and let these realms work their magic on you too during the golden hour!